VictoKu1/babylonpiles/README.md

 - **RAM**: 2GB minimum, 4GB recommended
 - **Storage**: 10GB+ for system, additional for content
 - **Network**: Ethernet or WiFi

 ---

+## Usage Highlights

+### File Browser
+- Browse, upload, download, and delete files and folders from the web UI
+- **Drag and drop** files/folders onto folders or the '..' entry to move them
+- '..' entry lets you move items up to the parent folder
+- All file operations are reflected instantly in the UI

+### Quick Add & Pile Management
+- Add new content sources (piles) manually or with one click from popular repositories
+- Validate URLs before adding
+- Download and delete piles with progress tracking

+### ZIM File Viewing & Kiwix-Serve
+- View .ZIM files (offline Wikipedia, etc.) in-browser or via Kiwix-Serve
+- Kiwix-Serve runs in Docker and is accessible at http://localhost:8081/
+- Share ZIM content on your local network

+### Backend Move API
+- Move or rename files/folders via POST `/api/v1/files/move` (used by the frontend drag-and-drop)

+---